crawfxrd/firmware-uefi/docs/adding-new-packages.md

 # Adding a Cargo package

+## UEFI modules

-Create a new Rust application in the `crates/` directory.
+Create a new package in the `uefi/` directory.

 Example:

 ```
-cargo new --bin crates/example-driver
+cargo new --bin uefi/example-driver
+cargo new --lib uefi/example-lib
 ```

-## Package build script
+### Package build script

 `*-unknown-uefi` by default creates UEFI applications.
 For drivers, the subsystem type must be set by a linker argument.